H.M. "Filling In For Cerberus" (2015)

 .. about hunter madsen

-Trained originally as a social scientist, Hunter earned degrees from Dartmouth College and Harvard University, where he received his Ph.D. and lectured for a few years before joining the advertising industry, first in New York City and later in San Francisco.
+Trained originally as a social scientist, Hunter earned degrees from Dartmouth College and Harvard University, where he received his Ph.D. and lectured for a few years before joining the advertising industry, first in Manhattan and later in San Francisco.
 With the advent of the internet, Hunter rose quickly to become a senior partner at agency giant J. Walter Thompson, was invited to lead JWT’s first worldwide center for excellence in digital media, and was awarded the first-ever international Atticus Prize, from global media leviathan WPP, for his innovative writings on the future of marketing.

 Hunter subsequently took on leadership roles at Wired, Yahoo, and other startups in Silicon Valley, championing early data-driven technologies for services online such as personalized shopping bots, behaviorally targeted advertising, and the first intuitive music browser.
-Working on the side, he co-authored the controversial book, After the Ball, and gained prominence as a pioneering strategist for LGBT civil rights in America.
+Working on the side, he co-authored the controversial book, After the Ball, and gained prominence as a pioneering strategist for LGBTQ civil rights in America.

 A citizen of Canada and the United States, and a frequent visitor to Europe, Hunter is based near Vancouver, British Columbia, where he lives with his German-Canadian partner and their rescued Persian greyhound, Weltschmerz.
 Hunter now devotes his time to visual art and local politics.